madrury/csvtools/README.md

 Examples
 --------

-  We will use the following example delimeited file to demonstrate csvtools.
+  We will use the following example delimited file to demonstrate csvtools.

     $cat example.csv
     num,greeting,int